joseph-flinn/site/frontend/posts/foundations-of-project-management-part4.md

 One of the first issues that a scaling engineering team at a startup will run into is in managing a growing number of projects.
 At the beginning, there are a lot of ad-hoc processes to get code written and delivered to users in order to prove out demand and market fit.
-After the business model has been proven and the engineering team start growing, processes have to evolve to keep pace and effectively scale with the teams.
+After the business model has been proven and the engineering team starts growing, processes have to evolve to keep pace and effectively scale with the teams.

 Project management is one of the core organizational processes that needs to be grown alongside